Formaldehyde (Methylene Glycol)

 The Expert Panel further noted that the rapid, reversible formaldehyde/methylene glycol equilibrium in hair straightening products is different from the slow, irreversible release of formaldehyde resulting from formaldehyde-releasers.
 The slow-releasing preservatives may continue to be used safely in cosmetics at the levels established in their respective CIR safety assessments.

-The U.S. Food and Drug Administration (FDA) reviewed the safety of formaldehyde and approved its use as an indirect food additive in adhesives in a number of materials having contact with food (21CFR175.105) and as a secondary direct food additive as a preservative in defoaming agents (21CFR173.340).
+The U.S. Food and Drug Administration (FDA) reviewed the safety of formaldehyde and approved its use as an Indirect food additives are additives that may become part of the food in trace amounts due to its packaging, storage or other handling.
+For example, minute amounts of packaging substances may find their way into foods during storage. in adhesives in a number of materials having contact with food (21CFR175.105) and as a A secondary direct food additive has a technical effect in food during processing but not in the finished food (e.g., processing aid). as a Ingredients that prevent or retard bacterial growth, and thus protect cosmetic products from spoilage. in defoaming agents (21CFR173.340).

 FDA addresses hair-smoothing products that release formaldehyde when heated on its website.
 It notes that such products (e.g., Brazilian Blowout and others) often contain formaldehyde, also known as formalin or methylene glycol.
 When the hair-smoothing solutions are heated, the formaldehyde in the products is released into the air as a gas.
 Both the salon professionals and their clients are at risk of inhaling the released formaldehyde if the professional salon using such a product is not properly ventilated.
 As hair-smoothing products increased in popularity in the late 2000s, FDA began receiving inquiries from consumers and salon professionals about the safety of products containing formaldehyde or related ingredients.
 In response to these concerns, in 2010, the agency began communicating with the public to provide information about the potential health effects of these products and how to recognize products containing formaldehyde or its liquid forms, formalin and methylene glycol.
 FDA continues to communicate with consumers about the potential risks associated with use of these products and evaluates products for safety and labeling on a case-by-case basis.